 For more than 25 years, Thom Goolsby has fought hard for those charged with DWIs.
 He will carefully examine the evidence in your case and develop a strategy to obtain the best possible outcome, whether that is having the charges dropped, winning an acquittal at trial or negotiating a plea bargain.

-Do not hesitate to call (910) 763–3339 or submit your information online to schedule a free consultation.
+online to schedule a free consultation.

 Under North Carolina General Statutes (NCGS) §20-138.1, you can be charged with a DWI if you drive any vehicle on any street, highway, or public area: